-The primary assessment document is the Early Help Assessment (EHA).
+The primary assessment document is the 2019 Early Help Assessment (EHA).

-If a Think Family or social care response is needed to meet an unmet safeguarding need, the DSL will initiate a Request for Support, seeking advice from Children's Advice and Support Service (CASS) as required.
+Should it be felt that a Think Family or social care response is needed to meet the unmet safeguarding need, the DSL will initiate a Request for Support, seeking advice from Children's Advice and Support Service (CASS) as required.

-The DSL will then oversee the agreed intervention from school as part of the multi-agency safeguarding response and ongoing school-focused support.
+The DSL will then oversee the agreed intervention from school as part of the multiagency safeguarding response and ongoing school-focused support.
 This means that in our school we will: implement Right Help Right Time

-All staff will notice and listen to children and young people, sharing their concerns with the DSL in writing.
+All Staff will notice and listen to children and young people, sharing their concerns with the DSL in writing.